Kartik-Katkar/OrganEase/README.md

 # OrganEase

-This repo contains the project organease
+This repo contains the project organease implemented in MERN stack